Kat Radley: Career

 Radley began her standup career in 2008 when she entered Rooftop Comedy’s National College Comedy Competition.
 After placing in the top four, she went on to the 2008 Aspen RooftopComedy Festival.
 She studied improv at the Upright Citizens Brigade in Los Angeles and performed at M.I.'s Westside Comedy Theater.
 In 2011, she won the Friars Club Audience Award at Boston's Third Annual Women in Comedy Festival.
 Radley has been regularly featured on Fox's Laughs stand-up comedy series.
 In 2015, Radley released her first stand-up album, The Important Thing Is That I’m Pretty.

 In August 2017, Radley began working as a writer for The Daily Show.
 In 2018, she performed with the show's writing staff on the Daily Show Writers Stand-Up Tour.
 She has been a guest on several comedy podcasts, including HeadGum's Good One.

 As an actress, she has appeared in several comedy short films and played the character of Porn Girl on The Daily Show.

-Influences

-Radley's comedic influences include Conan O'Brien.